Meet The Media

 • Ian Leech, Editor of Yorkshire Business Insider magazine

-• Louisa Gregson - a freelance journalist who writes for The Yorkshire Post, The Sun and Stylist magazine, among others
+• Louisa Gregson - a freelance journalist who writes for The Yorkshire Post and The Sun, among others.

 Attendees chatting to journalists at the first Meet The Media event in York.